michaelkroll/BLEbee/firmware/BLEbee-v2.0.1/README.txt

+Firmware v2.0.1 is a backport of the v1.0.1 firmware for the BLEBee v2.0.0

-The UART is configured to be available as follows:
+The UART i sconfigured to be available as follows:

 TX P0_4
 RX P0_5